aptfury/aptfury/README.md

 In terms of programming, specifically, I have two primary interests: (1) I want to learn more about back end development and software engineering; (2) I want to learn C++ and/or C# to break into game development and explore my interests and abilities there.

 While I will likely be pursuing software engineering as my primary career, I'm really interested in flexing my creative muscles and seeing what kinds of games I can make.
-I've always loved games, but I find them to be a valuable means of self-expression and a medium in which I can tell a story and utilize my love of programming!
+I've always loved games, and I find them to be a valuable means of self-expression and a medium in which I can tell a story and utilize my love of programming!

 <!---
 CURRENTLY LEARNING